 Carter, J.S.
 (2019) “Transindividuating Nodes: Rhetoric as the Architechnical Organizer of Networks.”
 Rhetoric Society Quarterly, 49 no. 5.

-Carter, J.S. (forthcoming) Memes as Commonplace: Ted Cruz, Serial Killers, and the Making of Networked Multitudes.
+Carter, J.S.
+(2019) Memes as Commonplace: Ted Cruz, Serial Killers, and the Making of Networked Multitudes.
 In C. K. Winkler (Ed.), Networking Argument.
 New York: Taylor and Francis.